Ensemble forecasts in reproducing kernel Hilbert space family: Application to ensemble methods

 The ability of trajectories reconstruction is illustrated in figure~\ref{fig:reconstruction_Gaussian}, where a full trajectory is estimated from the embedding of a new initial condition in the RKHS family.
 We compare the anomaly (figure~\ref{fig:reconstr_anomaly}) of a given new ensemble member at an advanced time (3.7 days), with reconstructions using the Gaussian kernel {$k_G$} (figure~\ref{fig:reconstr_Gaussian_1}).
 Figure~\ref{fig:best_reconstruction} shows the best possible reconstruction as a linear combination of ensemble members, with regards to the $L^2(\Omega_x)$-norm of the projection error.

 Reconstruction errors are quantified by averaging the square of the $L^2(\Omega_x)$-norm over the whole test ensemble composed of $100$ new members (i.e. not used in the training phase).
 The standard deviations of the error are also displayed on this figure.
 The time evolution of this error is presented in figure~\ref{fig:errors-1}.
-It is compared to the projection error defined as the minimal linear combinations of ensemble members w.r.t. $L^2(\Omega_x)$-norm.
+It is compared to the projection error defined as the minimal linear combinations of ensemble members \AM{with a constant-in-time coefficient} w.r.t. $L^2(\Omega_x)$-norm.
 The reconstruction error performed by the ensemble average is also shown.
 This error is obviously high for small times, but estimations are difficult to be more precise than the ensemble average estimation once the predictability time of the system has passed.
 The reconstructions performed with $k_E$, grow and overtake the ensemble average reconstruction around $t=0.2$ (i.e. $18.4$ days).
 On this basis, the use of $k_G$ (${\ell_G}=1.0$) leads to better results.
 Indeed, despite a slight reconstruction penalty at the initial time due to a stronger smoothing (see figure~\ref{fig:reconstruction_Gaussian}), the reconstruction errors become quickly significantly lower, and the error never reaches the ensemble anomaly error.
-This small loss of performance in $L^2(\Omega_x)$-norm at the initial time allows to have a gain in robustness in terms of long-time prediction.
+This small loss of performance in $L^2(\Omega_x)$-norm at the initial time allows to have a gain in robustness in terms of long-time prediction. \AD{Let us note that the lengthscale parameter $\ell_G$ is sensitive.
+In this work, we fixed it a priori.
+However, techniques that aim at learning such a parameter have been proposed in \cite{Hamzi-Phys-D-I-21,Owhadi-JCP-19}.}

 The reconstructions based on \eqref{eq:kernel-inversion} are valid for all times.
 Koopman isometry warrants the use of the same linear combination for the whole trajectory.
 Nevertheless, in practice the ensemble are of limited (small) size, and the eigenpairs of the infinitesimal generator close to zero (representing almost stationary functions) are difficult to estimate accurately.
 Modal predictability time associated to Lyapunov exponents \eqref{norm-delta-x} can be used to robustify the forecast of new initial conditions.
 The kernel can be expanded in the Koopman eigenfunctions basis as